Licensees: Frequently Asked Questions

 Can I sell my product at the Spartan Bookstore?

 While the Spartan Bookstore only sells licensed product, it is not obligated to sell the product of all Michigan State licensees.
 It is up to the licensee to market, sell and distribute its product within the distribution channels permitted within its license.

 When are royalties due?

-CLC local licensees are required to report on a quarterly basis, and CLC standard licensees are required to report on a monthly basis.
+IMGCL local licensees are required to report on a quarterly basis, and IMGCL standard licensees are required to report on a monthly basis.
 Reports are due 20 days after the end of the reporting period.
 As an example, reports for the first quarter of the year (January – March) are due April 20 for local licensees, or reports for January are due February 20 for standard licensees.
-Please review Paragraph 7(a) of your CLC Standard Retail Product License Agreement to determine your reporting requirements.
+Please review Paragraph 7(a) of your IMGCL Standard Retail Product License Agreement to determine your reporting requirements.
 Royalties are due on sales when the product is shipped or the customer is invoiced, whichever comes first.

 What do royalties support at MSU?

 Students!
 Royalties generated from the commercial use of MSU's marks support student scholarships and programming for MSU students as well as athletic scholarships for student-athletes, less the actual administrative expenses of running the trademark licensing program.

 The administrative expenses include maintaining the legal requirements of trademark registration, addressing product infringement, supporting the Fair Labor Association and Workers Rights Consortium and maintaining the Trademarks and Licensing Office.